Niranjan-Baur/MovieFix/README.md

 MovieFix APK File: https://drive.google.com/file/d/1eVuum7BsluL7h8c9lyStjJ_r1GtpCQAI/view?usp=sharing

 Note: Sometimes the API doesn't work well it returns `This site can't be reached`.
+This is why I'm attaching a video link for the preview if it does not work.

 # Getting Started